CDC Failover support v5.7.0

 How CDC Failover works

 When a logical slot is created on a node with CDC Failover support enabled, the slot is replicated across the cluster.
 This means that the slot is available for consumption on any node in the cluster.
 When a node fails, the slot can be consumed from another node in the cluster.
-This allows for the continuation of the logical replication stream without interruption.
+This allows for continuing the logical replication stream without interruption.

 If, though, the consumer of the slot connects to a different node in the cluster, the previous connection the consumer had will be closed by PGD.
-This is to ensure that the slot is not being consumed from multiple nodes at the same time.
-In the background, PGD is using its Raft consensus protocol to ensure that the slot is only being consumed from one node at a time; this does mean that the guarantee of only one slot being consumed at a time does not hold in split-brain scenarios.
+This behavior is to ensure that the slot isn't being consumed from multiple nodes at the same time.
+In the background, PGD is using its Raft consensus protocol to ensure that the slot is being consumed from only one node at a time.
+This means that the guarantee of only one slot being consumed at a time doesn't hold in split-brain scenarios.

-Currently CDC Failover support is a global option that is controlled by a top-group option.
-The failover_slot_scope top-group option can currently be set to (and defaults to) local which disables replication of logical slots or global which enables the replication of all non-temporary logical slots created in the PGD database.
+Currently CDC Failover support is a global option that's controlled by a top-group option.
+The failover_slot_scope top-group option can currently be set to (and defaults to) local, which disables replication of logical slots, or global.
+The global setting enables the replication of all non-temporary logical slots created in the PGD database.

-Temporary logical slots will not be replicated as they have a lifetime scoped to the session that created them and will go away when that session ends.
+Temporary logical slots aren't replicated, as they have a lifetime scoped to the session that created them and will go away when that session ends.

 At-least-once delivery guarantees

 CDC Failover support takes steps to ensure that the consumer receives all changes at least once.
 This is done by holding back slots until delivery has been confirmed, at which point the slot is then advanced on all nodes in an asynchronous manner.
-In the case of a failure on the node where the slot was being consumed, the slot would be held until the consumer connected to a node in the cluster.
-This would then allow the slot to progress.
+In the case of a failure on the node where the slot was being consumed, the slot is held until the consumer connects to a node in the cluster.
+This then allows the slot to progress.

 Important

-If a consuming application disconnects and doesn’t reconnect the slot will remain on held back on every node in the cluster.
-As this consumes disk and memory, it is essential that this situation is avoided; applications which consume slots must return to consuming as soon as possible.
+If a consuming application disconnects and doesn’t reconnect, the slot will remain held back on every node in the cluster.
+As this consumes disk and memory, it's essential to avoid this situation.
+Applications that consume slots must return to consuming as soon as possible.

 Exactly-once delivery

-Currently, there is no way to ensure exactly-once delivery, and we expect consuming applications to manage the discarding of previously completed transactions.
+Currently, there's no way to ensure exactly-once delivery, and we expect consuming applications to manage the discarding of previously completed transactions.

 Enabling CDC Failover support